dhh1128/codecraft.co/tech-debt-leverage-and-grandmas-envelope.md

 Read <em>Refactoring</em> (Martin Fowler).
 Ponder.

-Next time you're fixing a bug, take an extra 5 minutes to document the function better.
+Next time you're fixing a bug, take an extra 5 minutes to ument the function better.
 Then make that practice a habit.

-In the spirit of <a href="six-learning-tips-for-tech-folks.md">my post about teaching to accelerate your own learning</a>, talk about what you're doing, and why.
+In the spirit of <a href="six-learning-tips-for-tech-folks.md">my post about teaching to accelerate your own learning</a>, talk at what you're doing, and why.
 I remembered Grandma's comment for 35 years; you'll make an impression on others.

 Don't accept anyone's claim that they don't have time to do things right, without a gentle and <a title="Humility" href="humility.md">humble</a> push-back.
 (As Seth Godin says: <a href="http://sethgodin.typepad.com/seths_blog/2012/09/doing-it-in-a-hurry-almost-always-takes-longer.html" target="_blank">haraka haraka, haina baraka</a>.)